Basic resources available at the library include:

 Small meeting rooms are available for patron use at both locations.
 The room capacity for each is 18.
-View our Meeting Room Policy for more information and use our Meeting Room Reservation Form to hold a room at the location of your choice.
+View our Meeting Room Policy for more information and use our Meeting Room Use Agreement to hold a room at the location of your choice.

 The library also offers a program of home delivery of library items to people who are homebound.
 A person may have a temporary or a permanent situation that requires delivery of library items directly to that person's home.
 Contact us and ask for Lynn to obtain more information or to set up home delivery.
 We will try to match your reading, listening, and viewing needs to the scope of the library's collection.

 Tutors are available through the Fox Valley Literacy Coalition and meet in conference rooms in the library.
 Contact the Literacy Coalition at 920.991.9840 for more information.

 Both library locations provide free public WiFi.
 Look for the network name "Library Guest" when inside the library.
 Users of the library WiFi should comply to the library's Wireless Use Policy.